 Now’s the time for a big push to get you to your goal.
 Let’s get started!

-At this point, you’ve (hopefully) taken plenty of practice tests and reviewed the various ACT topics.
+At this point, you’ve (hopefully) taken plenty of practice tests and reviewed the various ACT tips for each section.
 In the last few days, focus solely on your weaknesses, whether it be a whole test (section) of the ACT, or just a few topics.
 By using your time wisely, you’re sure to do better in these areas on test day.

 When you’ve finished studying, take one last time practice test about two days before test day.
 The results will give you a heads-up on what to expect for your ACT score.
 Not only will you go into the ACT feeling confident, you will be able to compare your ACT score with this result to determine if your performance was off on test day.